soundpress/RulesOfNYC/docs/c16/index.rst

 (C) (a) Maximum Permissible Rent When Prime Lessee is Residential Occupant of a Portion of Leased Space and Lease is in Effect.
 If the prime lessee is the residential occupant of a portion of the space leased from the landlord and the lease or rental agreement between the prime lessee and the landlord is in effect for the entire space, the maximum permissible rent is the amount specified in the lease or rental agreement for the entire space and any permissible increases pursuant to any relevant orders or rules of the Loft Board.

    (b) Maximum Permissible Rent When the Prime Lessee is Residential Occupant of a Portion of Leased Space and the Lease Between the Prime Lessee and the Landlord is Not in Effect.
-If the prime lessee is the residential occupant of a portion of the space leased from the landlord and the lease or rental agreement between the prime lessee and the landlord is no longer in effect for a residential unit or unit located in a portion of such leased space, because privity has been established between the residential occupant(s) of the subdivided unit or unit(s) and the landlord pursuant to 29 RCNY § 2-09(c)(2)(iii) of these rules, the maximum permissible rent shall be based on the rent paid by the prime lessee to the landlord under the most recent rental agreement for the entire space, plus any increases permissible under 29 RCNY § 2-06 for an IMD unit subject to Article 7-C by reason of MDL § 281(1); or, under 29 RCNY § 2-06.1 for any IMD unit(s) subject to Article 7-C solely by reason of MDL § 281(4); or under 29 RCNY § 2-06.2 for an IMD unit subject to Article 7-C by reason of MDL § 281(5); and subject to any other relevant orders or rules of the Loft Board.
+If the prime lessee is the residential occupant of a portion of the space leased from the landlord and the lease or rental agreement between the prime lessee and the landlord is no longer in effect for a residential unit or unit located in a portion of such leased space, because privity has been established between the residential occupant(s) of the subdivided unit or unit(s) and the landlord pursuant to 29 RCNY § 2-09(c)(2)(iii), the maximum permissible rent shall be based on the rent paid by the prime lessee to the landlord under the most recent rental agreement for the entire space, plus any increases permissible under 29 RCNY § 2-06 for an IMD unit subject to Article 7-C by reason of MDL § 281(1); or, under 29 RCNY § 2-06.1 for any IMD unit(s) subject to Article 7-C solely by reason of MDL § 281(4); or under 29 RCNY § 2-06.2 for an IMD unit subject to Article 7-C by reason of MDL § 281(5); and subject to any other relevant orders or rules of the Loft Board.
 The maximum permissible rent payable by the prime lessee to the landlord is equal to the percentage of the rent so calculated, equivalent to a fraction:

       (1) The numerator of which is the square footage of the leased space occupied by the prime lessee's unit, plus the square footage of any other unit regarding which the prime lessee remains in privity with the residential occupant, and